Why Some Bodies Resist Boundaries (and How to Fix It)

 • Discomfort: Catching yourself holding your breath or tensing your chest.

-When these emotions take over, it is a biological sign to pause and care for your body before you set your boundary.
+When these emotions take over, it is a sign to pause and care for your body before you set your boundary.
 If you stick with this practice, boundaries will eventually feel peaceful.
 You might also sleep better, build healthier relationships, and genuinely enjoy your life.

-1. Doing Something New (Discomfort & Nervousness)
+1. Doing Something New (Nervousness & Discomfort)

 2. Doing Something That Was Once Unsafe (Fear)

-• The Shift:This was not a character flaw—it was a brilliant survival adaptation.
-But while you are safe now, your nervous system still remembers the old threat.
-It misinterprets your adult boundary as a threat to your literal survival, unleashing fear to make you stop.
-However, this is the past living inside of you - it doesn’t actually mean you need to stop.
+• The Shift: This was not a character flaw—it was a brilliant survival adaptation.
+But while you are safe now, your body still remembers the old threat.
+It misinterprets your adult boundary as a stressor, unleashing fear.
+However, you now have the chance to let your body know that you can let go of the fear.

 3. Defying Standard Expectations (Toxic Guilt)